KiranAleMagar77/KiransBookStore/KiransBookStore/README.txt

 and i had to manually type the link and it works

 12:57
-edited tge layout.cshtml inside shared folder to add the category by editing privacy nav item
+edited the layout.cshtml inside shared folder to add the category by editing privacy nav item

+1:05
+now addid the icon inside the category to edit and delete the categories

+1:10
+added a new js file called category.js inside the wwwroot directory and added the given code inside the js file

+added the script inside the index.cshtml inside the admin

+1:15
+added the code to activate the edit delete and create using upsert action

+1:20

+created a new cshtml file called upsert.cshtml and added the code given in the asssignemnt folder

+1:25
+and created a new partial view inside the shared folder called

+_CreateAndBackToListButton and
+_EditAndbackToListButton

+1:27
+modified the upsert.cshtml
+@model KiransBooks.Models.Category;

+1:30
+modified index.cshtml by adding asp-action and run the application

+1:36
+modify  the uspert.cshtml
+edited the title as edit category and anme as catergory name